-Commented [KM191]: This seems to be a list of things to check, but it is not clear, since there is no explanatory language.
-All the Section 6 subsections should be written in a similar fashion.
-This needs heavy editing to present a coherent discussion that will be useful to the reader.

-- 1. Fire alarm systems, supervising station alarm systems, public emergency alarm reporting systems, fire and carbon monoxide detection and warning equipment, and emergency communications systems (ECS), with all and their components in good working condition-without corroded parts and do not appear to have been modified, altered, or damaged. - 2.
-Fire sprinkler systems in good condition, installed as required, s for signs of damage, replacement that does not match existing heads, leakage, or painted that was not factory applied. - 3.
-All_Fire sprinkler systems for building elements or alterations installed after the Certification of Occupancy in compliance with fire codes, that would alter sprinkler coverage. - 4.
-Undamaged Standpipe systems for signs of damage or missing elements. - 5.
-Fire, smoke, heat, and carbon monoxide detection equipment in good working condition, have not be modified, altered, or painted that was not factory applied. - 6.
-Fire department connections are in good working condition and visible and at locations required by the code, and not missing essential parts. - 7.
-FireAll sprinkler piping, equipment, and appurtenance connections in satisfactory good working condition to support the equipment or devices. - 8.
-Fire protection system monitoring software with and cybersecurity protocols, all up to date. have been updated and remain current. - 9.
-Establish a life expectancy and cost of replacement for the various active fire protection system components.
+1. Fire alarm systems, supervising station alarm systems, public emergency alarm reporting systems, fire and carbon monoxide detection and warning equipment, and emergency communications systems (ECS), with all and their components in good working condition without corroded parts and do not appear to have been modified, altered, or damaged.

+Fire-sprinkler_systems in good condition, installed as required. s for signs of damage, replacement that does not match existing heads, leakage, or painted that was not factory applied.

+3. All_Fire sprinkler systems for building elements or alterations installed after the Certification of Occupancy in compliance with fire codes. that would alter sprinkler coverage.

+4. Undamaged Standpipe systems for signs of damage or missing elements.

+5. Fire, smoke, heat, and carbon monoxide detection equipment in good working condition, have not be modified, altered, or painted that was not factory applied.

+6. Fire department connections are in good working condition and ${\mathcal{T}}$ visible and at locations required by the code, and not missing essential parts.

+7. FireAll sprinkler piping, equipment, and appurtenance connections in satisfactory good working condition to support the equipment or devices.

+8. Fire protection system monitoring software with and-cybersecurity protocols, all up to date. have been updated and remain current.

+9. Establish a life expectancy and cost of replacement for the various active fire protection system components.

+Committee Action: Approved as Submitted (#9 maintained as consistent with previous actions).